 Cyber security is a major concern for small businesses, individuals, large enterprises, the government and essentially anyone who participates in modern society.
-It is such a concern that, in February, President Obama created the Cybersecurity National Action Plan (CNAP), and just this month appointed the first ever chief information security officer of the federal government.
+It is such a concern that, in February 2016, President Obama created the Cybersecurity National Action Plan (CNAP), and appointed the first ever chief information security officer of the federal government.
 As cyber criminals ratchet up in sophistication and attacks become more brazen, the need for a deeper focus on cyber security risk management is becoming startlingly apparent.

 How does your organization deal with cyber security risk management?
 The following are fundamental best practices that can help guide you as you review or implement your organization’s cyber security risk management program.